glowkeeper/P3D/docs/labs/week4Session2.md

 ## 3D Spatial Sound

-Below, you will add a simple attenuated 3D sound to a radio, so that its volume increases and decreases as your FPC gets closer or moves further away.
+Below, you will add a simple attenuated 3D sound to a radio so that its volume increases and decreases as your FPC gets closer or moves further away.

-### A Radio Playing
+### Playing the Radio

-First, you will need another asset, so go to the [Unity asset store](https://assetstore.unity.com/) and import [HQ PBR Old Retro Radio](https://assetstore.unity.com/packages/3d/props/hq-pbr-old-retro-radio-free-180303).
-As always, ensure to update it to use the _High Definition Render Pipeline (HDRP); so go to _Edit_, _Render Pipeline_, _HD Render Pipeline_, _Upgrade from Builtin Pipeline_, _Upgrade Project Materials..._.
+First, you will need another asset, so go to the [Unity asset store](https://assetstore.unity.com/) and import [HQ PBR Old Retro Radio](https://assetstore.unity.com/packages/3d/props/hq-pbr-old-retro-radio-free-180303) (as always, ensure to update it to use the _High Definition Render Pipeline (HDRP); so go to _Edit_, _Render Pipeline_, _HD Render Pipeline_, _Upgrade from Builtin Pipeline_, _Upgrade Project Materials..._).

-The retro radio is listed as _PHOSdigital_ under the _Assets_ directory in the _Project_ directory, go there, open the _HQ PBR Radio Free_ directory, then drag the radio _Prefab_ into the hierarchy.
-Scale the radio by 5 across all axis and position it so its on the ground, next to the container, as in Figure 2.
+The retro radio is listed as _PHOSdigital_ under the _Assets_ directory in the _Project_ directory; go there, open the _HQ PBR Radio Free_ directory, then drag the radio _Prefab_ into the hierarchy.
+Scale the radio by 5 across all axis and position it, so it is on the ground, next to the container, as in Figure 2.

 ![](./images/radio.png)

-_Figure 2: Postioning the radio_
+_Figure 2: Positioning the radio_

 You will also need the audio that the radio is going to play.
-If you go to the [P3D GitHub repository](https://github.com/glowkeeper/P3D), you will find an _mp3_ that is a looped drum beat produced by the iconic [Roland TR-808](https://en.wikipedia.org/wiki/Roland_TR-808), a drum machine that has had a [huge influence on music](https://mixdownmag.com.au/features/columns/the-history-of-the-roland-tr-808-in-eight-iconic-tracks/).
+Go to the [P3D GitHub repository](https://github.com/glowkeeper/P3D).
+You will find an _mp3_ that is a looped drum beat produced by the iconic [Roland TR-808](https://en.wikipedia.org/wiki/Roland_TR-808), a drum machine that has had a [huge influence on music](https://mixdownmag.com.au/features/columns/the-history-of-the-roland-tr-808-in-eight-iconic-tracks/).
 Add that _mp3_ to the _assets/audio_ directory you created above.

-No add an _AudioSource to the radio, and drag the 808 _mp3_ into its _AudioClip_ field in the inspector.
+No add an _AudioSource to the radio and drag the 808 _mp3_ into its _AudioClip_ field in the inspector.
 Ensure it is set to _Play on Awake_ and _Loop_.
 Press _Play_.
 You should hear the looped 808 track playing on the radio.

-However, the 808 track maintains the same volume no matter the distance your FPC is from the radio.
+However, the 808 track maintains the same volume no matter the FPC's distance from the radio.
 You can do better.
 To do so, first, in the radio's _AudioSource_, set the _Spatial Blend_ field to _1_ - that enables the _AudioClip_ to take on 3D properties.
-Now, in the _3D Sound Settings_, set the Max Distance to 20, and at the 20 point on the x-axis of the graph, ensure the volume of the sound is set to zero, as in Figure 3.
+Now, in the _3D Sound Settings_, set the Max Distance to 20, and at the 20 point on the x-axis of the graph, ensure the sound volume is set to zero, as in Figure 3.

 ![](./images/radio3D.png)

 _Figure 3: Radio 3D_

 When you approach and walk away from the radio now, the volume should increase and decrease.
-Experiment with the 3D settings to see their affect.
+Experiment with the 3D settings to see their effect.

 ## Useful Links